How do we know which modules to report on?

 How do you assess the quantity and quality of our engagements?

-Responses are assessed based on the number of engagements a signatory has approached, the degree of involvement and the level of comprehensiveness.
+The outcomes and outputs section of the Listed Equity Active Ownership module looks to understand the quality of engagements undertaken within the reporting year, specifically LEA 09.
+Responses are assessed based on the number of engagements a signatory has approached and the degree of involvement.
 Where an engagement interaction was conducted by means of collaborative engagement or through a service provider, the degree of involvement is indicated by the responder, given this can vary significantly depending on the role adopted by the responder.
 To note, individual engagement is deemed to require 100% involvement.
 The algorithm used to find a final score for this indicator does not discriminate between the type of engagement interaction.

 Where can I find guidance on active ownership in listed equity?